 Research in the Department of Anthropology encompasses the entire range of human development, from the earliest traces of our distant ancestors, more than five million years ago, to today's complex societies.
-Our researchers explore the effects of humans on the environment as well as the impacts of the environment on humans-learning how our responses may have shaped our evolution.
-Our archaeologists seek the origins of domestication and agriculture, they trace environmental change in marine environments through 9,000 year-old oyster shells, they chart the arrivals of the first humans on the North American continent, they recreate the changing environment of Ghengis Khan's Mongolia using agent-based computer modeling, they tease out the connections between seventeenth century Basque whalers and the indigenous people of Quebec.
-Our ethnologists work with indigenous communities, with the impact of borderlands and migration on language survival, on the critical loss of knowledge that accompanies the death of each endangered language.
-Our physical anthropologists study historic period populations, engage in cutting-edge forensic work and seek clues to help modern populations deal with real-time issues like osteoporosis by dexa-scanning the bones of the Chesapeake Bay's earliest settlers.
+Our researchers explore the effects of humans on the environment and the impacts of the environment on humans-learning how our responses may have shaped our evolution.
+Our archaeologists seek the origins of domestication and agriculture, they trace environmental change in marine environments through 9,000 year-old marine shells, they chart the arrivals of the first humans on the North American continent, they recreate past environments using agent-based computer modeling, they explore the connections between seventeenth-century Basque whalers and the indigenous people of Quebec.
+Our ethnologists work with indigenous communities around the world, examining the role of objects in the creation of identity and heritage, and collaborate with communities to document their endangered languages and knowledge systems.
+Our physical anthropologists study historic period populations, engage in cutting-edge forensic work and seek clues to help modern populations deal with real-time issues by studying the effects of environmental pollutants on the human skeleton.

-The Department of Anthropology preserves diverse collections relating to world cultures and the history of anthropolog-ical study, and makes them accessible for a wide variety of research, education, and enrichment activities.
-The Anthropology collections are comprised of three main collections units:
+The Department of Anthropology preserves diverse collections relating to world cultures and the history of anthropological study, and makes them accessible for a wide variety of research, education, and enrichment activities.
+The Anthropology collections are comprised of three main collections units: Archaeology, Ethnology and Physical Anthropology Collections; National Anthropological Archives; and Human Studies Film Archives.